vinceskahan/v5wiki/weewx-multi.md

 ### 4. Verify the report configurations

 In each configuration file, ensure that HTML_ROOT is unique.

-In `house.conf`:
+For example, in `house.conf`:
 ```
 [StdReport]
     HTML_ROOT = public_html/house